Researches-Org/sortable_challenge/README.md

 * Find listings that have the exact product term (mode/family).
 * Find listings that have the product term (model/family) without spaces.
-* Find listings that have all the terms of the product term (model/family), when the product term has spaces in it.
+* Find listings that have all the terms of the product term (model/family), when the product term has white spaces.

 At the end, the file results.txt is generated with all the results objects.
 Only products that have been matched to some listing are presented in the results.txt file.